cakebatterandsprinkles/portfolio-gatsby/src/posts/12-js_stack_heap.md

 If there is something in the code that gives a compiling error, the code execution will stop and the JS engine will show you an error that contains something called a **[stack trace.](https://en.wikipedia.org/wiki/Stack_trace)** It is a snapshot of the call stack.

-Example of an erroneus function call:
+Example of an erroneous function call:

 ```
 function sayHiBack(){